-- a) Parc Fermé conditions apply. - b) Team Representatives may bring the competing vehicles into Pre-Start Parc Fermé. - c) All Cars should be inside the Parc Fermé a minimum of 30 minutes prior to the start of the event.

-- d) Should a vehicle enter the Parc Fermé after the specified closing time, a time/ monetary penalty will be imposed at the discretion of the Clerk of Course. - e) The competing vehicle may be NOT be worked on. - f) Environmental mats must be placed under the engine/gearbox of each rally cars parked in the Pre-Start Parc Fermé.
+- Parc Fermé conditions apply. - ii) Team Representatives may bring the competing vehicles into Pre-Start Parc Fermé. - iii) All Cars should be inside the Parc Fermé a minimum of 30 minutes prior to the start of the event. - iv) Should a vehicle enter the Parc Fermé after the specified closing time, a time/ monetary penalty will be imposed at the discretion of the Clerk of Course. - v) The competing vehicle may be NOT be worked on. - vi) Environmental mats must be placed under the engine/gearbox of each rally cars parked in the Pre-Start Parc Fermé.
 Non-compliance will be reported to the Stewards for action. - 409.3 Any late arrival, ascribable to the crew, at the start of the rally or of a leg, or section, shall be penalised by 10 seconds for every minute or fraction of a minute late.
-All crew's actual starting times will be entered on the timecards and new starting positions and times will be determined by the Clerk of the Course.
+All crews actual starting times will be entered on the timecards and new starting positions and times will be determined by the Clerk of the Course.
 The minimum interval between competing vehicles must, however, be maintained.
 Any crew reporting more than 15 mins late, will not be allowed to start. - 409.4 Competitors must report to the Start Official, with all the formalities completed, at their due start time.

-Part 5 - GENERAL RALLY FUNCTIONS (ASSR 500 - 521)
+Part 5 - SPECIAL STAGE RALLY REGULATIONS (SSR 500 - 521)

-500. DEFINITIONS AND EXPLANATIONS
+500 DEFINITIONS AND EXPLANATIONS:

-500.1 Round: One Day rally without an overnight stopDay: Each part of the rally separated by an overnight stop.Event: Rally with single or multiple Rounds or Days
+500.1 Round: One Day rally without an overnight stop

+Day: Each part of the rally separated by an overnight stop.
+Event: Rally with single or multiple Rounds or Days

-500.2 Section
+500.2 Section:

-- a) A Section will be a part of the route as indicated in the Time and Distance Schedule (Itinerary) which will consist of an Open Section(s) and may also include Special Stage(s). - b) A section will thus be defined as parts of a rally between: - i) the Start and the first Service Park exit; - ii) two successive Service Park exits; - iii) the last Service Park exit and the finish of the rally (Parc Ferme).
+- i.
+A Section will be a part of the route as indicated in the Time and Distance Schedule (Itinerary) which will consist of an Open Section(s) and may also include Special Stage(s). - ii.
+A section will thus be defined as parts of a rally between: - a) the Start and the first Service Park exit; - b) two successive Service Park exits; - c) the last Service Park exit and the finish of the rally (Parc Ferme).

-500.3 Open Sections
+500.3 Liaison Section:

-The routes between two consecutive time controls are called open sections.
-These are non-competitive sections abiding by the rules and regulations of the road being used.
+The route between two consecutive time controls is called a liaison section.
+These are non-competitive sections, where competitors must abide by the rules and regulations of the road.